 The Most Reliable Ride in Town

 Stellar Transportation offers non-emergency medical transportation in Melbourne, Florida and beyond!
 We specialize in senior transportation, as well as wheelchair and stretcher transportation.
 All our drivers are certified in Senior Sensitivity Training and Defensive Driving Techniques.
-We have EMT-Certified drivers available upon request.
 Schedule your next ride today!